What Are Change Management Programs?

-Change Management Programs enable companies to control the installation of new processes to improve the realization of business benefits.
-These programs involve devising change initiatives, generating organizational buy-in, implementing the initiatives as seamlessly as possible and generating a repeatable model for ensuring continued success in future change efforts.
-A Change Management Program allows leaders to help people succeed, showing where and when trouble is likely to occur, and laying out a strategy for mitigating risks and monitoring progress.
+Change Management programs are plans that enable companies to implement new processes, systems, and strategies to achieve superior business performance.
+These programs involve devising change initiatives, generating organizational buy-in, executing the initiatives as seamlessly as possible, and generating a repeatable model for continued success in future change efforts.
+A Change Management program allows leaders to help people succeed, showing where and when trouble is likely to occur and laying out a strategy for mitigating risks and monitoring progress.

 Usage and satisfaction among survey respondents